 Many top shoe manufacturers make skid-resistant shoes, including Skechers, Merrell, Vans, Crocs, and Birkenstock.
 But many lesser-known manufacturers also offer quality non-slip shoes.

-Here’s a look at the best non-slip shoes for men and women in 2019.
+Here’s a look at the best non-slip shoes for men and women.

 The KEEN PTC Oxford women’s work shoe has a variety of helpful features that make it ideal for anyone whose workplace is a restaurant.